hardaker/gold-miner/docs/workflow.md

 ### JSON output

-The `gold-mine` tool can also output a stream json records if that's easier to parse.
-Run `gold-mine` with `-j` to enable this feature.
+The `gold-miner` tool can also output a stream json records if that's easier to parse.
+Run `gold-miner` with `-j` to enable this feature.